Here’s a query I received from a reader. I have included it with permission.

 I’m glad to learn that you are able to relieve your headaches by relaxing your tongue.
 I think it likely that the pressure your tongue has been applying to the roof of your mouth was forceful enough to disturb your cranial bones.
 For you and for many people, a first step to relaxing the tongue and jaw is to let your tongue rest in the floor of your mouth.
 Because the tongue is the beginning of the gut, it even possible that relaxing it may contribute to an easing of any digestive issues you might have had.

 In my earlier posts, I may not have emphasized enough that the tongue needs to be soft and relaxed in its contact with the roof of the mouth, touching it so lightly that you barely sense it.
+The tip of the tongue, especially, should be soft.
 When that can happen, the tongue provides gentle support to the facial bones, rather than compressing them.
 Soft tongue support facilitates nasal breathing, whereas tongue laxity makes it more difficult to draw air in through the nostrils.
 You can feel the difference: when your tongue is lax, it’s necessary to engage the nostrils to draw the air inside.
 There’s a sniffing effect.
 But when the tongue is a soft carpet against the maxillae, the nostrils more easily widen and the air flows in without effort.

 It's also important to know that tongue and jaw tension can be associated with trauma, such as whiplash.
 For an osteopathic study of this go here.